Package Leaflet: Information for the Patient

 DIAZEPAM

-In addition to the beneficial effects of Ansium, undesirable effects may occur, even when the medicine is used properly.
+In addition to the beneficial effects of Ansium, undesirable effects may occur, even when the medication is used properly.

-Most patients tolerate Ansium well, but some, especially at the beginning of treatment, may feel a bit tired or drowsy during the day.
+Most patients tolerate Ansium well, but some, especially at the beginning of treatment, may feel somewhat tired or drowsy during the day.

-On the other hand, the use of benzodiazepines can lead to dependence, mainly when the medicine is taken continuously for a long time.
-It is not generally recommended to stop treatment abruptly, always following the doctor's instructions.
+On the other hand, the use of benzodiazepines can lead to dependence, mainly when the medication is taken continuously for a long time.
+It is not recommended, in general, to abruptly interrupt the medication, always following the doctor's instructions.

-Amnesia (memory loss) may appear at normal doses, and the risk increases with increased doses.
-Amnestic effects can be associated with behavioral alterations.
+Anterograde amnesia (loss of memory) may appear at normal doses, and the risk increases when the dose is increased.
+Amnestic effects may be associated with behavioral alterations.

-The use of benzodiazepines can unmask an existing depression.
+The use of benzodiazepines can unmask existing depression.

 SULPIRIDA

-The following side effects due to Sulpirida may be:
+The following adverse effects due to Sulpirida may occur:

 Blood and lymphatic system disorders